sosy-lab/cpachecker/doc/Developing.md

    and ensure that [`Copyright.txt`](../Copyright.txt) and [`Authors.txt`](../Authors.txt) are up-to-date.

 2. Define a new version by setting `version.base` in [`build.xml`](../build.xml) to the new value.
-   Our versioning system is `decade.year.month`, but the first release in a year is `decade.year`.
+   The version tag is constructed as outlined below in Sect.
+"Release Tagging".

 3. Build binary versions with `ant clean dist` and test them to ensure that all necessary files are contained in them.